CarlinCharge/CarlInCharge/README.md

 ### Hi there 👋

-Carl is my name and I'm a developer who started as the kid who always hogged the family computer into a tech nerd and gearhead.
+Carl is my name and I'm a developer who started as the kid who always hogged the family computer and groew up into a tech nerd and gearhead.

 My main focus has been on frontend development.
 Technology continues to move at a fast pace and because of that I highly value continually being educated and open to learning.
 ## Languages and Tooling